 Lara Christoun received her B.S. in Public Affairs from Indiana University in 1990, M.S. in Educational Administration from Concordia University Wisconsin in 2005, and is an Ed.D. candidate in Educational Leadership at Northern Illinois University.

-Assistant Chair, Education Department; Assistant Professor of Education
+Chair, Master of Education Program; Assistant Professor of Education

 - Ed.D. — Educational Leadership, Northern Illinois University (Spring 2014)